 The OpenTopography ASU Capstone team - a group of senior undergraduate (who have now graduated - congrats!)
 School of Computing and Informatics students at Arizona State supervised by OpenTopography Co-I Ramon Arrowsmith - have released another nice video about OpenTopography.
 This video provides an introduction to the OpenTopography Facility:

-Following the January 12th, 2010 Haiti earthquake I wrote a number of blog posts related to the post-earthquake LiDAR data that were collected by the Center for Imaging Science at Rochester Institute of Technology (RIT), Kucera International, and ImageCat, Inc (with funding from the World Bank), and the
+Following the January 12th, 2010 Haiti earthquake I wrote a number of blog posts related to the post-earthquake LiDAR data that were collected by the Center for Imaging Science at Rochester Institute of Technology (RIT), Kucera International, and ImageCat, Inc (with funding from the World Bank), and the National Geospatial Intelligence Agency (NGA).
+As a result of these posts OpenTopography gets quite a bit of traffic from people looking for information about these data.
+Although discussed in previous posts, we still get emails asking how to access the data.

 Nancy Glenn from the Idaho State University Department of Geosciences Boise Center Aerospace Laboratory (BCAL) sent along a link to a collection of outreach videos they have been developing that provide 3D visualizations using LiDAR and other digital data.
+For example, the following video provides a narrated tour of the Snake River in eastern Idaho:

 TLS session at the 2010 Geological Society of America Meeting in Denver, CO announced.
 Via the GEOMORPHLIST: